gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

 copy the Dockerfile to where softwareag webmethods is installed.

-copy the umtcx file to the softwareag directory
+copy the umtcx file to the softwareag directory (You can use the github version or the file in /opt/softwareag/UniversalMessaging/server/templates/docker)

 build the docker file with the webmethods installed directory as the context directory